philburk/hmsl/docs/build.md

 * Enter:   include fth/make_hmsl.fth
 * It will compile HMSL and save a new pforth.dic.
 * Close the terminal window.
-* The next time you launch the application, it will run HMSL.
+* The next time you run the application, it will initialize HMSL.